xdanielsb/patterns/BehaviouralPatterns/readme.md

 ![structural](Command/command.png)

 ### [Interpreter](Interpreter/readme.md)
-  - Helps to interpreting operations using its grammar.
+  - Helps to interpret operations using its grammar.
   - Given a language,   define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.